 Public Buildings Portfolio Management

-Over 400 Mayors across the United State have made formal commitments to the Paris Climate Accord.
+Hundreds of Mayors across the United State have made formal commitments to the Paris Climate Accord.
 Others have signed onto the 2030 Challenge and/or the Better Buildings Challenge.
 To meet these goals, an effective strategy to track, manage, and improve municipal building performance is a critical component of city leadership in the buildings sector.
-With support from the U.S. Department of Energy and the Northwest Energy Efficiency Alliance, a team of subject matter experts, including EcoEdge, Maalka, and New Buildings Institute have developed a new Public Buildings Portfolio Management framework to enable cities to lead by example by focusing on the city’s own building portfolio.
+With support from the U.S. Department of Energy and the Northwest Energy Efficiency Alliance, a team of subject matter experts, including EcoEdge, Maalka, and New Buildings Institute have developed the Public Buildings Portfolio Management framework to enable cities to lead by example by focusing on the city’s own building portfolio.

 This turnkey approach for managing and improving the energy use of the city’s buildings can: